johnnyw66/picoflipperzero/README.md

     sm.active(1)
     for i in range(0, len(data), 4):
         # Our data has been compressed by merging the high and low delays into
-        # a single 32 bit value - (each delay is 16 bits in length)
+        # a single 32 bit value - (each delay is 16 bits in length).
+        # Additionally they have been placed into a byte array - so
+        # we need to unpack them.
+We'll leave it to the PIO
+        # state machine to manipulate the single 32 bit value
+        # into two lots of delays needed.
         chunk = data[i:i+4]
         value = struct.unpack('>I', chunk)[0]
         sm.put(value)